Reinforced Inverse Scattering: Numerical Experiments

+In the far-field pattern analysis, we define the domain as \(\Omega = [-0.5, 0.5] \times [-0.5, 0.5]\), with the scatterer field \(\eta(x)\) discretized on a grid of \(s \times s\) points, where \(s = 32\) and \(s = 64\).
+In each experiment, we generate 6000 different scatterers, using 5000 for training and the remaining 1000 for testing.
+Sensor positions are specified with integer angles in the range \([0, 360)\), and the possible wavenumbers \(k\) are \(s/4, s/2, 3s/4,\) and \(s\).
+The corresponding wavelengths are \(\frac{8\pi}{s}, \frac{4\pi}{s}, \frac{8\pi}{3s},\) and \(\frac{2\pi}{s}\), respectively.
+Our algorithm allows for more frequency choices to potentially improve resolution, but we limit the options here for computational efficiency.
+We deploy a total of \(T = 10\) probes for sensing, with each probe placed individually.
+The value of \(T\) is a user-defined hyperparameter that depends on the specific requirements for reconstruction resolution.
+A larger \(T\) generally yields better reconstruction results.

+In our experimental setup, we assume the measurements approximately follow the model outlined in Equation \eqref{gen}.
+When a new sensor is introduced and new measurements are collected, we use the L-BFGS algorithm to optimize the objective function described in \ref{rec}.
+Only three iterations of L-BFGS are run, and the resulting output serves both as the reconstruction for computing the reward at the current step and as the initialization for optimization in the subsequent step.
+The penalization constant \(\lambda\), introduced in Section \ref{subsec3.3}, is set to 0.1.

-In the policy network, a multi-layer GRU with $3$ recurrent layers is used and there are $256$ neurons in each layer.
-The angle MLP has $1$ hidden layer of $512$ neurons and the one for frequency has $2$ hidden layers of $512$ neurons.
-In the value network, the value MLP is composed of $1$ hidden layer of $512$ neurons.
-Besides, the MLPs in the policy network and the value network that extract features from $s_t$ also contain $2$ hidden layers with $512$ neurons.
-We use Adam \citep{kingma2014adam} to optimize the policy network and value network parameters with a learning rate equal to $0.0004$. and coefficients used for computing running averages of gradient and its square are $\beta_1=0.9$ and $\beta_2=0.999$.
-We trained the policy network and the value network with PPO in each experiment for several hundred steps.
-In each step, we generate $8$ episodes using $8$ scatterers that are randomly chosen from the training set.
-Then we perform $1$ step of Adam on a mini-batch of $4$ episodes randomly selected from the $8$ scatterers.
-This action is repeated for $10$ times in a single step mentioned above.
-The PPO algorithm allows us to repeat the optimization on a few repetitive samples without having destructively large policy updates, thus improving the utilization of data and algorithm efficiency.
+In the policy network, a multi-layer GRU with 3 recurrent layers is employed, with each layer containing 256 neurons.
+The angle MLP comprises 1 hidden layer with 512 neurons, while the frequency MLP consists of 2 hidden layers, each with 512 neurons.
+In the value network, the value MLP features 1 hidden layer of 512 neurons.
+Additionally, the MLPs in both the policy and value networks that extract features from \(s_t\) include 2 hidden layers, each containing 512 neurons.
+We use the Adam optimizer \citep{kingma2014adam} to optimize the parameters of the policy and value networks, with a learning rate of 0.0004.
+The coefficients used for computing running averages of the gradient and its square are \(\beta_1=0.9\) and \(\beta_2=0.999\).
+The policy and value networks are trained with PPO in each experiment for 1500 iterations.

-We test the numerical results on $5$ different sampling strategies for angles and frequencies.
-The first one is our reinforcement learning method that learns both angles and frequencies.
-This method is denoted as ``Learn Both".
-The second one uses random angles with a fixed frequency and, hence, is denoted as ``Random Angle".
-The third one uses uniformly sampled angles with a fixed frequency and, hence, is denoted as ``Uniform Angle".
-The fourth one uses angles learned by the reinforcement learning method while the frequency is fixed and not learned.
-This method is denoted as ``Learn Angle".
-The fifth method uses a learned frequency from reinforcement learning with random angles.
-Therefore, this method is denoted as ``Learn Frequency".
-There will be comparative experiments to see the impact of learning angles and frequencies.